Oklahoma vs. Baylor NCAA Football Odds, Plays and Insights | November 13, 2021

 Oklahoma Stats and Trends

-- This season, the Sooners have an against the spread record of 3-5 in their eight games as a favorite of 5.5 points or more.
+- The Sooners have an ATS record of 3-5 in their eight games when favored by 5.5 points or more so far this season.

-- Oklahoma's games this year have gone over the point total in 66.7% of its opportunities (six times in nine games with a set point total).
+- Oklahoma's games this year have gone over the total in six out of nine opportunities (66.7%).

-- Oklahoma is 4-4 against the spread and 8-0 overall in games when it puts up more than 20.6 points.
+- Oklahoma is 4-4 against the spread and 8-0 overall in games when it scores more than 20.6 points.

 - The Sooners rack up 111.6 more yards per game (477.0) than the Bears allow per matchup (365.4).

-- In games that Oklahoma picks up more than 365.4 yards, the team is 4-4 against the spread and 8-0 overall.
+- Oklahoma is 4-4 against the spread and 8-0 overall when the team churns out more than 365.4 yards.

 - The Sooners have turned the ball over eight times this season, six fewer than the Bears have forced (14).